 Download InfluxDB JDBC Driver

-Download the InfluxDB JDBC Driver
+About the InfluxDB JDBC driver

 InfluxDB is a purpose-built time-series database by InfluxData, designed for high-write-throughput metrics, monitoring, IoT sensor data, and DevOps observability.
 It provides a custom query language (InfluxQL, Flux) and native integrations with Grafana, Telegraf, and Kapacitor.

-InfluxDB JDBC Driver Details
+The InfluxDB JDBC URL

 • Required File(s): influxjdbcXX.jar